10Nates/float1kgravity/README.md

 <br>

 ## What is it?
 It's a basic newtonian gravity simulation written in Go using floating point numbers with 1024 bits of accuracy.
-It is currently single threaded because when I tried to implement threads it totally broke.
-Feel free to contribute.
+Distance calculation & intersection detection is multithreaded, although the effectiveness of said multithreading is arguable.

 <br>